ENGL A121: Short Story Writing I

 - I Reading skills:

 - I. 1.
-Identify the fundamental features of the short story, such as plot, characterization, conflict, setting, dialogue, and point of view.
+Identify the fundamental features of the short story, such as theme, plot, characterization, conflict, setting, dialogue, and point of view.

 - II Writing skills: